-Trump, Obama events heat up Georgia Senate races before voter registration deadline
+Trump, Obama events heat up Senate races in Georgia before voter registration deadline

-At stake is control of the Senate, where Republicans currently hold 50 seats.
+At stake is control of the Senate, where Republicans hold 50 seats.
 Tight races are shaping up between Republican Sens.
 David Perdue and Kelly Loeffler and their respective Democratic challengers, Jon Ossoff and the Rev. Raphael Warnock.
 If Democrats win both runoff races in Georgia, they would effectively have a majority, with Vice President-elect Kamala D. Harris serving as a tie-breaking vote if needed.

+Outside a hangar at Valdosta Regional Airport, where Trump’s rally was set to take place Saturday, there were giant “Make America Great Again” flags and plenty of Trump signs — but no noticeable signage for Perdue or Loeffler.
+Both incumbents addressed the crowd about 90 minutes before Trump was scheduled to take the stage at 7 p.m.

+Sharon Tanner, a school bus driver, had traveled with her family from Moultrie, Ga., to attend the rally.
+When asked who was going to be inaugurated as president Jan.
+20, Tanner said she believed it would be Trump, not Biden.

+Tanner, 53, said she didn’t know enough about Trump’s dispute with Raffensperger to comment, but maintained that there had been enough fraud to overturn the election — and that she was planning to vote for Loeffler and Perdue on Jan.
+5.

+“I feel like we need to vote more now.
+(Trump) still needs us to do our part no matter what.
+I’m telling all my folks to come out and vote,” she said.
+“I believe he’s God’s anointed, that God chose him to fix our country.”

-Trump’s planned visit, his first big rally since losing the presidential race, is part of a weekend where the pivotal Georgia Senate races have seen their most significant injection of star power.
+Trump’s planned visit, his first big rally since losing the presidential race, is part of a weekend in which the pivotal Senate races have seen their most significant injection of star power.

 Speaking at a virtual get-out-the-vote event with Ossoff and Warnock, former president Barack Obama told Democrats on Friday that many of his first term’s signature accomplishments came about because he had a Democratic Senate.
 Even then, he admitted, it was a struggle to pass legislation “because of the way the U.S. Senate was set up.”